SisyphusRex/github-backup/README.md

 ** Since we are only cloning public repos, we should not have to authenticate.
 If we are cloning private repos, then the machine should be authenticated and credentials stored **

-1. Save .exe in backup directory
+1. Query Github API for json of all of a user's repos
-2. From Command Line, move to backup directory
+2. For each repo in json
-3. ./backup.exe <username> <#ofrepos>
+    1. extract url
-4. Iterate through list of repo urls and git clone <url> --mirror
+    2. git clone --mirror url

 ## How-To Backup
 1. Clone This Repo